-ACCIONA Energía's provides suppliers with bidirectional channels to inform of any issue relating to their commercial relationship: <Proveedores.Energía@ACCIONA.es> and <Suppliers.Energy@ACCIONA.com>.
+ACCIONA Energía's provides suppliers with bidirectional channels to inform of any issue relating to their commercial relationship: and suppliers.Energy@ACCIONA.com">.

 Similarly, the Ethics Channel is the instrument that has been made available to suppliers to communicate any doubts they may have, submit queries and report any irregularities related to human rights, amongst others.
 If necessary, the company forwards the matter of abuse of human rights to the appropriate judicial authority, with which it collaborates to the necessary extent.